-Labor costs are going to be constant whether you use R2.5 or R4 batts.
+Labour costs are going to be constant whether you use R2.5 or R4 batts.
 Sure the materials will cost more, but do the sums and then determine the likely future benefits.

-A well insulated home will reward you in comfort.
+A well-insulated home will reward you in comfort.
 And the insulation will pay for itself over time… perhaps sooner than we think, given the way power prices are increasing.
 It’s important to make the right choice based on both your environment and, to a much lesser degree, your budget.
 It is much more expensive to retrofit insulation than it is to forego that third toilet.
-The former will reward you every day while the later will only add to your cleaning chores 🙂
+The former will reward you every day while the latter will only add to your cleaning chores 🙂

 Take time to read up on insulation alternatives.
 Then speak to an expert to confirm your decision.
 And then, call for quotes.
 Like everything in the building industry quotes can vary significantly for identical items.
 And if your budget is tight – isn’t everyone’s? – consider installing the insulation yourself.
 It’s an easy job as long as you understand that both heat and cold will find any gaps you leave!

 Building to the prevailing aspect can also dramatically reduce heating and cooling costs.
 The best aspect is usually south in the northern hemisphere and north for those living south of the equator.
 All too often, budget and/or the view dominate siting decisions.
 Does that ‘project home’ really suit the position?

 Are the eaves going to protect you from the summer sun and winter rains?
 Should those big windows really be on the western side?
 There are many ways to capture a view without compromising aspect considerations.
 Design and build for the long haul.